 3.44A.1 The SAA shall determine the Period BM Unit Non-Delivered Bid Volume QNDBij for each BM Unit i in each Settlement Period j as follows:

-QNDBij = Max {Min{QMEij – QMij,0}, SnQABnij }
+QNDBij = Max {Min{QMEij – QMij,0}, SnQABnij + SnRRABnij }

+where n, in relation to QABnij, represents the sum over all Bid-Offer Pair Numbers for the Accepted Bid Volumes and n, in relation to RRABnij, represents the sum over all Bid-Offer Pair Numbers for the RR Accepted Bid Volumes, for the BM Unit.

 Note that Bid volumes are negative, and so is the non-delivered Bid volume by this definition.

 3.45 Determination of Offer Non-Delivery Volume

-3.45.1 The SAA shall ensure that if QNDOij > 0, then the Period BM Unit Non-Delivered Offer Volume is apportioned across accepted Offers to determine values of Offer Non-Delivery Volume.
+3.45.1 The SAA shall ensure that if QNDOij > 0, then the Period BM Unit Non-Delivered Offer Volume is apportioned across all accepted Offers (AOnij), being Accepted Offer Volumes (QAOnij) and, for upward RR Activations within the Settlement Period, the associated Deemed Standard Product Offer Volume (DSPOJij) and the Replacement Reserve Instructed Offer Deviation Volume (IODij) to determine values of Offer Non-Delivery Volume.

 3.45.2 The SAA shall ensure that in each Settlement Period, the set of all accepted Offers (i.e. Offers for which QAOnij >0) is considered.
 This set of Offers is then ranked from highest price to lowest price.
 The Non-Delivery Order Number u is used for this purpose.
 The Offer with the highest price is allocated a Non-Delivery Order Number of u=1, the next highest priced Offer is allocated a Non-Delivery Order Number u=2 and so on until all Offers in the Settlement Period is allocated a Non-Delivery Order Number.

-The set of Offers {QAOn1ij, QAOn2ij, ……..
-QAOnuij} is therefore the ranked set of Offers.
+The set of Offers {AOn1ij, AOn2ij, ……..
+AOnuij} is therefore the ranked set of Offers.

 3.45.3 The SAA shall ensure that the Offer Non-Delivery Volume is allocated to the highest priced Offers first.
 The apportionment continues until the Period BM Unit Non-Delivered Offer Volume is fully apportioned or all available Offer volumes have been used up.